 The doctor injects this mixture into your damaged disc.
 The injection triggers your body’s healing response.
 The stem cells multiply.
 They help rebuild tears and restore damaged parts of your disc.

 After the procedure, you can go home.
 Your doctor will ask you to come back to the office several times to monitor the healing process.

 Will my insurance cover it?

-While some research has shown regenerative therapies to be very helpful, they are currently not covered by most major medical insurance plans.
+While some research has shown regenerative therapies, such as stem cell injections (BMAC), to be very helpful, they are currently not covered by most major medical insurance plans.
 But if your condition is a result of a work-related injury and is covered under worker’s compensation, you may be eligible for payment for some regenerative therapies.
 In addition, many patients are able to use their health savings accounts (HSAs) to pay for their treatment.

 What are the costs?